On the Origins of Objects by Means of Careful Selection: Flow Control

-The object \deff{switch} is an abstraction of a multi-case branching that encapsulates $(k, v)$ pairs and the dataization result is equal to $v$ of the first pair where $k$ is \ff{TRUE}, while the last pair is the one to be used if no other pairs match:
+The \deff{switch} object is an abstraction of multi-case branching that encapsulates a \deff{tuple} of \((k, v)\) pairs; the dataization result is equal to \(v\) of the first pair where \(k\) is \deff{true}, or \deff{true} if no pair matches: